DRIVING TIPS FOR SWITZERLAND

 Driving in the mountains is not always easy, especially not in the Italian-speaking part of Ticino.
 The people there drive faster, and the streets are narrower.
 Just remember that you need to drive on the right side of the road and yield right of way to all public transportation and emergency vehicles.
 And sometimes you have to stop and enjoy drastic skies like this one…

-- Tip: Don’t underestimate the distance from one place to another.
+TIP: Don’t underestimate the distance from one place to another.
 It can take much longer to get to places on the narrow mountain roads than you would expect.
 Plan in enough time for travel.

-- Extra Tip: Some mountain passes are closed in the winter because of snow, including my favorite – Susten Pass, which is only open from June to October.
+EXTRA TIP: Some mountain passes are closed in the winter because of snow, including my favorite – Susten Pass, which is only open from June to October.

 Most mountain passes are attractions in themselves.
 You will find lakes, rivers & streams, hiking trails, restaurants, and more along many mountain roads.
 So, it is fun but can be tedious, too.